leroy-merlin-br/garden/docs/js/emitter.md

 import emitter from 'src/utils/emitter';

 emitter.on('event', (data) => {
-  // Here you can work with the data passed.
+  // Here you can work with the received data.
 });

 emitter.emit('event', eventData);